wp-plugins/woocommerce-html5-video/readme.txt

 WooCommerce HTML5 Video works with any theme that supports WooCommerce and is compatible with WooCommerce 2.0+.

-For more info, visit http://www.webilop.com/products/wp-plugins/woocommerce-html5-video/

 = Localization =

 *English (default).

 *Spanish

+= Documentation =

+To access the documentation, visit http://www.webilop.com/products/wp-plugins/woocommerce-html5-video/

 == Installation ==